 Learn how to use George Mason’s online platform for limited submission opportunities.
 This short training is available here.

-Fall 2025 Faculty Success Workshop Series
+Spring 2026 Faculty Success Workshop Series

 The Faculty Affairs and the Office of Research Innovation and Economic Impact (ORIEI) Research Development Services is pleased to collaborate on this workshop series.
 Workshops are designed to address key issues central to faculty development and success.
 Each virtual workshop is mentored by experienced Mason faculty and staff.
 The goal is to have productive conversations and leave with concrete strategies for effective practices tailored to the needs of Mason’s faculty.
 Faculty from across disciplines and fields of study are welcome.
+The series will launch in January with a special in-person discussion.

 For more information please see: Faculty Success Workshop Series